nexml/nexml/xsd/characters/README.txt

-This directory contains a new, more interface-like implementation of nexml schema.
+This directory contains schema fragments for character data of various types.
-It is currently not referenced elsewhere, so don't worry about what's here.